Wild's winning streak reaches eight games with 5-2 win at San Jose

 "That's what we signed up for," Jordan Greenway said.
 "We want to be the top team.
 We want to stay on top.
 In order for us to do that, we have to continue to do the things that got us here."

+This is the best active win streak in the NHL and third longest in Wild history, trailing only a 12-game run in 2016-17 and a nine gamer from 2006-07.

-The streak that did come to a halt was Kevin Fiala's goalless skid.
+One streak, however, did come to a halt, and it was Kevin Fiala's goalless skid.

 Talbot received an early lead to work with, as Fiala jumped on a rebound 6 minutes, 22 seconds into the first period to score his fourth goal of the season and 95th of his career.

-Although the Sharks increased the pressure after falling behind, the Wild withstood the push the rest of the period and through the second.
+Although the Sharks upped the pressure after falling behind, the Wild withstood the push the rest of the period and through the second.

 That period has given the Wild trouble of late, but the team flipped the script by adding to its advantage.